petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-2-developer-setup/client-extensions.md

 <!--IMAGE: diagram showing valid groupings for client extensions may be helpful here-->

-Client extension projects are built with Gradle and deployed with the Liferay Cloud CLI, which you installed in the previous section, [Liferay Workspace](./liferay-workspace.md).
+Client extension projects are built with Gradle and deployed with the Liferay Cloud CLI, which you installed in the previous lesson, [Liferay Workspace](./liferay-workspace.md).

 Congratulations!
 You've completed Module 2 - Developer Setup.